Cervical cancer - screening and prevention

 Pap Smears

-- Women who have had a hysterectomy that preserves the cervix (called a supracervical hysterectomy) should continue to have Pap screening according to the guidelines listed above.
+- Women who have had a hysterectomy that preserves the cervix (called a supracervical hysterectomy) should continue to have Pap test screening according to the guidelines listed above.

 - Women who have had their cervix removed at the time of hysterectomy no longer need Pap tests, unless the hysterectomy was done for cervical cancer or pre-cancer in which cases screening should be continued.